BSStudio/bss-web-admin-backend/integration/README.md

 So it's required to start the compose file manually before running the tests.
 Each test will clear the database tables.

-Each Integration test have to extend the `IntegrationTest` class.
+Each Integration test has to extend the `IntegrationTest` class.

 ```shell
 docker compose up -d